iconify/icon-finder/README.md

 # Iconify Icon Finder

 Iconify icon finder is a package for searching and browsing icons.
-It uses Iconify API as source, providing access to over 40,000 icons.
+It uses Iconify API as a source, providing access to over 40,000 icons.

 Icon finder repository has several packages: